bhomaidan1990/HCI-Project/README.md

 ## Research Question

-**Motivation:** Improve the daily life of the fragile elderly through technology. **Smart Home** is very useful for the elderly, as the living in a smart home can ease their everyday activities and in some cases might be the only way of enjoying autonomy without risks[7].
+**Motivation:** To improve the daily life of the fragile elderly through technology.
+Because **Smart Home** is very useful for the elderly, as the living in a smart home can ease their everyday activities and in some cases might be the only way of enjoying autonomy without risks[7].

-**Question:** Which Interaction approach among the three studied cases is the most suitable for elderly people, in lights of the defined evaluation metrics.
+**Question:** Which Interaction approach among the three studied cases is the most suitable for elderly people, in the light of the defined evaluation metrics.

 **Objectives:**
 1. Design and evaluate different user interaction systems.